benaziziasmae/squirtle_squad/README.md

 | Kun Zhao       | ○            | X / △            |             |             |
 | Lydia Zhang    | X / ○        | X / △            |             |             |

-## Team Communication Protocol

-Team members communicated through Slack and voice communications supported by Microsoft Teams & Google Hangouts.
-Screen-sharing capabilities on such platforms were crucial to facilitate information sharing and troubleshooting.

-Current tasks, scratchpad and brainstormed ideas are on [Google Sheets](https://docs.google.com/spreadsheets/d/133HnyivTdR334dvsgrOn8IoTsdS8Uze6dNppac0ljDY/edit#gid=0) and [Trello](https://trello.com/b/3LoHN9J1/final-project-squirtlesquad).
-A Gantt Chart is within the realm of possibility to be added.

 ## Resources